Rappelling in The Natural State

 Bouldering.
 There's tons, but largely undeveloped.
 Local Zen

-Boulden says the DeSoto boulders, about an hour from Mount Magazine, has
+Boulden says the DeSoto boulders, about an hour from Mount Magazine, offers some of

 Other.
 Respect private property.
 Many of the outlying and

 tempting crags are private.
-Landowners in the part of the country take
+Landowners in this area take

 their privacy seriously.